cypik/terraform-azure-labels/README.md

 Enter yes when prompted to confirm the deployment.

-#Module Inputs
+# Module Inputs
-•	name: The name of the resource.
+- name: The name of the resource.
-•	environment: The environment in which the resource exists.
+- environment: The environment in which the resource exists.
-•	label_order: The order in which labels should be applied.
+- label_order: The order in which labels should be applied.
-•	business_unit: The business unit associated with the resource.
+- business_unit: The business unit associated with the resource.
-•	attributes: Additional attributes for the resource.
+- attributes: Additional attributes for the resource.
-•	extra_tags: Extra tags to be applied.
+- extra_tags: Extra tags to be applied.

-#Module Outputs
+# Module Outputs
-•	The module outputs any relevant information about the deployed resources.
+- The module outputs any relevant information about the deployed resources.

-#Cleanup
+# Cleanup
 To destroy the deployed resources, run:
 Terraform destroy
 Enter yes when prompted to confirm the destruction.

- #License
+ # License
- This Terraform module is licensed under the MIT License - see the LICENSE file for details.
+ This Terraform module is licensed under the MIT License - see the [LICENSE](https://github.com/opz0/terraform-azure-labels/blob/README/_example/LICENSE.txt)https://github.com/opz0/terraform-azure-labels/blob/README/_example/LICENSE.txt file for details.